 Let’s assume you’ve been well trained and you’ve invested in a professionally produced voiceover demo or two.
 Great!
 Now what?
 It’s time to start auditioning.
-But how exactly does VO casting work?
+But how exactly does voiceover casting work?

 The casting process for voice actors is much like auditioning for work on-camera and generally boils down to one of three options: demo submissions, online casting sources, and auditioning in person.